 By Jacki Martinez Perkins, MOFGA’s Organic Dairy and Livestock Specialist Getting into livestock production can be an uphill battle.
 Choosing equipment is one of the more anxiety-inducing processes.
 My parents (a dairy farmer and a sole-practitioner large animal veterinarian) often found themselves in situations where they had little to no help from others, and so

 Why raise organic livestock?

-Raising livestock organically promotes humane production of livestock, without synthetic antibiotics, added growth hormones, such as recombinant bovine growth hormone (rBGH), or feed made with genetically modified organisms (GMOs.)
+Organic refers to an agricultural system that is founded on the natural world.
+Organic farming is at the core of MOFGA’s work, and this includes raising organic livestock.
+Livestock are animals that are raised on a farm including cattle, pigs, chickens, cows, horses, sheep, goats and other domestic animals.
+Livestock can be raised for meat, milk, eggs, fiber, land management, breeding stock or a combination of these things.
+Raising livestock organically promotes humane production of livestock, without synthetic antibiotics, added growth hormones, such as recombinant bovine growth hormone (rBGH), or feed made with genetically modified organisms (GMOs).
 Additionally, organic livestock farmers ensure that animals have access to the outdoors and room to move, graze and develop according to their natural behaviors.
 Organic livestock cannot be fed GMO grains.

 Organic livestock needs